irarainey/been/README.md

 ./been.sh /path/to/folder
 ```

 > ***NOTE:** Images without EXIF GPS or date time data will be ignored by the tool.
-If you have images you wish to include the EXIF data should be edited to add the missing data.
+If you have images you wish to include, the EXIF data can be edited to add the missing values.
 This can be performed using a tool such as [GeoSetter](https://geosetter.de/en/main-en/) or [ExifToolGui](https://github.com/FrankBijnen/ExifToolGui/).*